vadimv/server-components/README.md

 ### Routing

-An application's initial page generation consist of two steps:
+An initial HTML generation consists of two phases:
-- routing an incoming HTTP request and/or URL paths with a result of the components' immutable state objects;
+- routing an incoming HTTP request and/or URL paths resulting in setup of the page's components state objects
-- rendering these state objects into the result HTTP response.
+- rendering these state objects and the components' views to the result HTML markup

-To configure a routing of an incoming request, create a Routing object and provide it as an application's constructor parameter:
+To define a routing of an incoming request, create a ``Routing`` object for components and/or provide it as an application's constructor parameter:

 ```java
     import static rsp.html.RoutingDsl.*;